Tongcheng/4741_TrendTrade/README.md

 ### Then we define our problem concretely as follows: For each 3-month time frame, given complete Google Trend data and trade data(only happens on business days, which excludes weekends and holidays), try to model the correlation.

+Then we notice the map from Trade entries to Trend entries is a one-to-one but not onto mapping.
+This is equivalent to saying, for each trade entry, there is a trend entry, but not the other way around.

 # Step 3: Correlation Modeling
 First attempt we try is using all 500 S&P stock symbols, with two perspectives: